pixel-diagnose/pixel-diagnose/README.md

-Cancer_image_similarity
+Image Similarity of Brain Tumors
 ==============================

-an app that supports clinicians performing image based diagnosis
+An app that supports clinicians performing image-based diagnosis of brain tumors.

 Project Organization
 ------------